Chinese intelligence activity abroad: Singapore

 Huang Jing (黄靖), an academic at the Lee Kuan Yew School of Public Policy, was expelled from Singapore in 2017, reportedly for working as an agent of influence for Chinese intelligence services.

 SingHealth medical data was hacked by suspected Chinese hackers around July 2018.

 South Korea

-FireEye claims that two hacker operations tied to the Chinese military, dubbed Tonto Team and Stone Panda/APT10, have attempted to hack the South Korean Ministry of Foreign Affairs and other targets related to the deployment of THAAD.

-China is reportedly engaged in economic espionage against South Korean technology companies, including Samsung Electronics and SK Hynix.
+FireEye claims that two hacking operations tied to the Chinese military, dubbed Tonto Team and Stone Panda/APT10, attempted to hack the South Korean Ministry of Foreign Affairs and other targets related to the deployment of THAAD.
+China has reportedly been engaged in economic espionage against South Korean technology companies, including Samsung Electronics and SK Hynix.
+In July 2024, government agencies from eight nations, including South Korea's National Intelligence Service, released a joint advisory on APT40.
+In 2025, SK Telecom was reported to be affected by attacks from China-based hacking group Red Menshen.
+In June 2026, two Chinese nationals were sentenced to prison for illegally filming the Busan Naval Base with drones.
+In August 2026, South Korean authorities arrested two former Chinese military servicemen over suspected spying on U.S. military communications.

 Sri Lanka

 In 2010, Jayalalithaa Jayaram – head of the All India Anna Dravida Munnetra Kazhagam – stated that Chinese workers, working in parts of the country devastated by the Sri Lankan Civil War were infiltrated with Chinese spies on surveillance missions targeted at India.
 In May 2019, Sri Lankan authorities caught the former chief of Military intelligence for allegedly acting as a Chinese mole and trying to obstruct a probe by Indian and American agencies into the Easter bombings.